 - Tourism generates millions of dollars in municipal bed tax annually.
 Since 1979, more than $160 million in bed taxes has gone directly into the Municipality of Anchorage general fund.

-- According to the Alaska Department of Labor, leisure and hospitality employment in the city grew in 2015, and they expect more growth in 2016.
+- According to the Alaska Department of Labor, leisure and hospitality employment is a bright spot for Anchorage amid challenges in other economic sectors.